 Gopher holes cause serious irrigation problems.
 Not only do they steal your plants, they cause soil erosion as well.
 Gopher holes funnel water and can damage soil stability.
 If a hole is next to your foundation it can also cause water to wear it away, leading to cracks in a property foundation that are expensive to repair.

 Gopher holes and be a serious tripping hazard.
 One of the biggest dangers of a gopher hole isn’t to adults, it’s to pets and small children.
 These family members have a much easier time getting their feet and legs caught in gopher holes.
 That can lead to trips and falls if their lucky, and leg or ankle breaks if they aren’t.

 Unfortunately, pocket gophers are active all year.
 They do not hibernate and tunnel systems can cover thousands of square feet.
 Because they are active 24 hours of the day and have irregular sleeping schedules, it means your problem will only get worse until it is taken care of.

 What can I do about pocket gophers?

-There are a variety of options for treating gopher infestations.
+There are a variety of options for treating gopher infestations in your area.
 These are best discussed with a pest control expert.
 Because they live underground it makes treatment particularly sensitive.
 Improperly treated gopher infestations can contaminate the water and soil.
 When the goal is to regain your landscape, DIY gopher control can be disasterous.